CoderKungfu/refactoring_php_demo/slides.md

 What is `1.4`?
 ---
-## Technique 2: No magic numbers / variables.
+## Technique 2: No magic numbers / variables

 ### Example - Mystery number